 VPNs also have very limited auditing and monitoring capabilities.
 Generally, the log files generated will show only minimal information such as connect time, IP address, and username.
 The actual activities done under that session are opaque, which can be a problem if a detailed audit is required for compliance or if forensic work is necessary after an incident.

 Desktop sharing evolved out of the shortcomings of VPNs for remote support.
 Additional capabilities were needed to be able to access any or all of an enterprise’s desktops without needing credentials on each machine.
 Most remote desktop sharing tools provide an encrypted tunnel much like VPNs, usually using SSL or similar methods, and then enable a “take-over” of an existing user’s role, which eliminates the need for separate credentials.
 This can be really handy if you need to use your local desktop with programs only resident there.
 Or if a support representative needs to show a user how to use an application or program on their machine.
-There are also often other features built into a desktop sharing platform for monitoring and recording a session, but this is usually optional.
+There are also often other features built into a secure desktop sharing platform for monitoring and recording a session, but this is usually optional.